itinstructor/Lucky-7/README.md

 # Lucky 7 in Python

 A simple one armed bandit program in Python using CustomTkinter.
 This is a remake of one I did several years ago for an assignment for my Visual C# class.
+The Visual C# tutorial is included.

 ## License